 It’s a win-win, for sure!So now you might think these look and sound like the best peanut butter cookies ever, but you must make them to confirm this!

-Enjoy every last crumb of the Double Peanut Butter Cup Cookies!
+Enjoy every last crumb of these oh-so-delicious Gluten-Free Double Peanut Butter Cup Cookies!

 *Makes about 2 1/2-dozen cookies / about 2 cookies per serving

 - 30 miniature peanut butter cups (see notes)

 - 1 (15-ounce) container creamy, salted peanut butter

 Preheat the oven to 350 degrees F, adjust two racks towards the center, and line two baking sheets with parchment paper.
 Set aside.